wader/ansisvg/README.md

 colortest from https://github.com/pablopunk/colortest

-## TODO
+## TODO and ideas

+- Background using a rect instead of CSS?
+Inkscape seems to ignore CSS.
 - Bold
-- Foreground black with intensity
+- Foreground black with intensity.
+Is currently black, should be grey?
 - More CSI, keep track of cursor?
+- PNG output